With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Sunburst Mental Health Services is a mental health treatment center in Eureka, MT, located at 100 Dewey Avenue, 59917 zip code area.
 Sunburst Mental Health Services provides telemedicine/telehealth and outpatient treatment.
-Sunburst Mental Health Services offers cognitive behavioral therapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
-Additional services at Sunburst Mental Health Services consist of psychosocial rehabilitation services, illness management and recovery and case management.
+Sunburst Mental Health Services offers psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and young adults.
+Additional services at Sunburst Mental Health Services consist of family psychoeducation, court-ordered outpatient treatment and illness management and recovery.

 Learn MoreBoulder Creek Academy is one of mental health facilities in Bonners Ferry, Idaho, located at 147 Emerson Lane, 83805 zip code.
-Boulder Creek Academy provides residential treatment and telemedicine/telehealth.
-Boulder Creek Academy provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to children / adolescents.
-Additional services provided at Boulder Creek Academy include education services, housing services and case management.
+Boulder Creek Academy provides telemedicine/telehealth and residential treatment.
+Boulder Creek Academy provides behavior modification, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Additional services provided at Boulder Creek Academy include housing services, illness management and recovery and family psychoeducation.

 Learn MoreWestern Montana Mental Health Center Fox Creek Adult Group Home is a mental health clinic in Kalispell, MT, located at 420 Windward Way, 59901 zip code area.
 Western Montana Mental Health Center Fox Creek Adult Group Home provides residential treatment and telemedicine/telehealth.
-Western Montana Mental Health Center Fox Creek Adult Group Home offers group therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Western Montana Mental Health Center Fox Creek Adult Group Home also supports people with serious mental illness, people with trauma and people with PTSD.
-Additional services offered at Western Montana Mental Health Center Fox Creek Adult Group Home include case management, supported employment and housing services.
+Western Montana Mental Health Center Fox Creek Adult Group Home offers dialectical behavior therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, young adults and adults.
+Western Montana Mental Health Center Fox Creek Adult Group Home also supports people with trauma, people with PTSD and people with serious mental illness.
+Additional services offered at Western Montana Mental Health Center Fox Creek Adult Group Home include case management, psychosocial rehabilitation services and supported employment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.